 Here are a few recent projects I’ve been working on.
-If you’re interested in checking out the code for any of these projects, it can probably be found on my github profile: https://github.com/JLWard-90.
+If you’re interested in checking out the code for any of these projects, most of it can be found on my GitHub profile: https://github.com/JLWard-90.

 While a relatively simple project, this is my first project built for mobile and has allowed me to get to grips with integrating Unity Ads and Unity Analytics into a project.
 The game also includes a number of challenge levels, in which the player must navigate various environments in order to reach a goal.
 Event Horizon also has the infrastructure to incorporate multiple unlockable player ships.

-CraftBeer Co. is a prototype that I put together for a game jam.
-Unfortunately I did not quite have enough time to finish the game but the majority of the key systems are in place.
+BrewCraft Inc. is a prototype that I put together for a game jam.
+I did not quite have enough time to finish the game but the majority of the key systems are in place.

 The game currently includes recipe creation with realistic calculations of expected colour and bitterness values.
 The prototype also includes a working brewing system, allowing the player to create beer from the recipes.